mollysacks/prf-search/README.md

 To run this code, you will need working installations of:
 1. hmmer
 2. RScape
-3. python3 and packages:

-  a. argparse

-  b. os

-  c. datetime

-  d. pandas

-  f. shutil

-  g. json

-  h.
-RNA (python wrapper for ViennaRNA)

-  i. localcider

-  j.
-Bio.Seq (I used Bioconda for this)
+3. python3 and packages: argparse, os, datetime, pandas, shutil, json, RNA (python wrapper for ViennaRNA), localcider, & Bio.Seq (I used Bioconda for this)

 Any recent/ stable release should work.